 This really depends on the settings and the use.
 If you are using it for widgets or somewhat infrequent updates, CPU usage is below 10% for most cases and 2-3% when idle.
 During active use, use the setting descriptions below to choose the best option for you.
+On Mac these settings are found in the Duet Mac app in your menu bar when you hover over your connected device.
+On Windows these settings are shown in the Duet PC app in your system tray.

 Regular resolution uses the lowest CPU.
 It is perfect for most use cases and puts almost no stress on your computer (between 15-25% for active use).